The programme will be delivered across two phases:

 Market and stakeholders become aware of the GHFA, participate in webinars / events and feedback on the approach.

-Interested organisations complete an online application for Discovery funding. (early Sep 22)
+Interested organisations complete an online application for Discovery Phase funding. (by 12:00pm noon 14 December)

 Applications are assessed by an expert panel against pre-defined eligibility and assessment criteria.